jacebrowning/template-python/{{cookiecutter.project_name}}/README.md

 ## Installation

-Install this library directly into an activated virtual environment:
+Install it directly into an activated virtual environment:

 ```text
 $ pip install {{cookiecutter.project_name}}